claresudbery/clare-wiki-ably/pages/think/life/psychology/nvc-non-violent-comm.md

 ### EXERCISE: Translating “Have to” to “Choose to”

 - Chapter 9
+- (My attempt at this exercise is in clare-tech)
 - Step 1
   - What do you do in your life that you don’t experience as playful?
 List on a piece of paper all those things that you tell yourself you have to do.
   - List any activity you dread but do anyway because you perceive yourself to have no choice.